-Finding an apartment in the Bay Area is challenging as it is, but it can be extra-daunting when you've got a four-legged housemate coming with you.
+Finding an apartment in the Bay Area is challenging, but it can be extra-daunting when you've got a four-legged housemate coming with you.
 Abandoning your animal for an apartment shouldn't be an option, and with these tools and tips it doesn't have to be.

-- Start looking at least 6 weeks before your move-out date and utilize all methods to secure housing.
+Start looking at least 6 weeks before your move-out date and utilize all methods to secure housing.
 These may include: newspapers, magazines, listing services and word of mouth.
-You can use the Lovely apartment search engine to help find pet-friendly apartments.
+Here are some search engines that you can use to help find pet-friendly apartments and rentals:

-- Offer an extra pet deposit and offer to sign a pet aggreement.
+Offer an extra pet deposit and offer to sign a pet agreement.
 Ensure your landlord that your pet will not damage their property.
-Point out that your pet is housetrained or litterbox trained and that you provide them with daily exercise.
+Point out that your pet is housetrained or litter box trained and that you provide them with daily exercise.

-- Compile the above information into a short scrapbook with photos or a pet resume and submit it with your tenant application form.
+Create a pet resume by compiling the above information into a short scrapbook with photos and submit it with your tenant application form.
+Pet Resume Information

-- Maintain a pet emergency kit that includes an emergency plan and supplies in the event the home must be quickly evacuated because of a disaster.
+Maintain a pet emergency kit that includes an emergency plan and supplies in the event the home must be quickly evacuated because of a disaster.
+Disaster Prep Information